dustykat/p4e/docs/introduction/introduction.md

 3. **Modify:** Modify the original cited work for your specific needs.
 Note the changes in the code using comment statements.
 4. **Run:** Apply the modified code to the problem of interest.

-In cases where we use CCMR we are not so much programming and developing our own work as scaffolding parts [https://en.wikipedia.org/wiki/Scaffold_(programming)](https://en.wikipedia.org/wiki/Scaffold_(programming)) - a legitimate and valuable engineering activity.
+Whether Copy or Cite is first, is a personal preference but try to avoid copy without at least recording the source URL in the code or notebook.
+In using CCMR we are not so much programming and developing our own work as scaffolding parts [https://en.wikipedia.org/wiki/Scaffold_(programming)](https://en.wikipedia.org/wiki/Scaffold_(programming)) - a legitimate and valuable engineering activity, this is exactly the system integration process described earlier.

-## Readings
+## Readings/References

-- Computational and Inferential Thinking Ani Adhikari and John DeNero, Computational and Inferential Thinking, The Foundations of Data Science, Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND) Chapter 1 https://www.inferentialthinking.com/chapters/01/what-is-data-science.html
+- Computational and Inferential Thinking Ani Adhikari and John DeNero, Computational and Inferential Thinking, The Foundations of Data Science, Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND) Chapter 1 [https://www.inferentialthinking.com/chapters/01/what-is-data-science.html](https://www.inferentialthinking.com/chapters/01/what-is-data-science.html)
 - Learn Python the Hard Way (Online Book) [https://learnpythonthehardway.org/book/](https://learnpythonthehardway.org/book/)  Recommended for beginners who want a complete course in programming with Python.
 - LearnPython.org (Interactive Tutorial) [https://www.learnpython.org/](https://www.learnpython.org/)  Short, interactive tutorial for those who just need a quick way to pick up Python syntax.
 - How to Think Like a Computer Scientist (Interactive Book) [https://runestone.academy/runestone/books/published/thinkcspy/index.html](https://runestone.academy/runestone/books/published/thinkcspy/index.html) Interactive "CS 101" course taught in Python that really focuses on the art of problem solving.
 - How to Learn Python for Data Science, The Self-Starter Way [https://elitedatascience.com/learn-python-for-data-science](https://elitedatascience.com/learn-python-for-data-science)
+- Etter, D. M., 1995. *Fortran 90 for Engineers* J. Wiley and Sons, New York.
+292 p.
+ISBN 13:978-0-471-36426-9